Bihu: Indigenous origin

 Some old Assamese Bihu folklore still hint to this tradition.

 The modern form of Bihu dance was derived from the Faat Bihu dance celebrated in Dhakuakhana, Lakhimpur.
 The performers were called by the Ahom king Rudra Singha in 1694 to dance in the royal arena Rang Ghar.
 The origin of Faat Bihu can be traced to Sadiya.
 The word Faat in Deori-Chutia language means "to migrate".
 After the defeat of the Sadiyal Kacharis in Sadiya, the survivors were displaced from Sadiya to different places in the kingdom.
 A group of these people moved from Sadiya, to Dibrugarh and finally settled down in Harhi Sapori, Dhakuakhana.
 These people had brought the idols of god and goddess along with them and established a temple now known as Harhi Dewaloi.
 It was here that the first form of modern Bihu dance was developed.
-Later, in the 19th century, this form of Bihu dance was adopted by the other communities as well and started being performed in Mahguli sapori, Dhakuakhana by Chutias, Sonowals, Deoris, Ahoms, Mishing, etc.
+Later, in the 19th century, this form of Bihu dance was adopted by the other communities as well and started being performed in Mahguli sapori, Dhakuakhana by Chutias, Sonowals, Deoris, Ahoms, Mishing etc.

 Ahom contribution

-Ahom King Rudra Singha gave patronage to Bihu and was also the first one to celebrate Bihu in the courtyard.
+Ahoms used to celebrate their own spring festival Chyeng-Ken; the rituals of Chyeng-Ken are described in Khyek-Lai-Bet manuscript.
+But later on they adopted Bihu as their spring festival.
+Ahom King Rudra Singha gave patronage to Bihu and was also the first one to celebrate Bihu in the courtyard of Rang Ghar.
 This policy was later followed by his successors.